Kedron State High School

 Kedron State High School is a Queensland public secondary school which is located in the inner-northern suburb of Kedron in Brisbane, Australia.
 The school was opened in 1956, to meet the needs of the rapidly expanding North Brisbane population whose children were members of the post-World War II baby boomer generation.

 Kedron is a co-educational and non-denominational school, renowned in Brisbane for offering a Special Education Unit for hearing-impaired students and also for its accredited International Students Program.

-In 2007 the school joined the Healthy State system and removed a large proportion of junk food including all soft drinks.

-In an effort to increase student voice in the school the 'Kedron Connect' program was announced by acting deputy principal for middle school in February 2023.
+In 2007, the school joined the Healthy State system and removed a large proportion of junk food including all soft drinks.
+In an effort to increase student voice in the school the "Kedron Connect" program was announced by acting deputy principal for middle school in February 2023.

 History

 Kedron State High School is situated on 134000 m2 of land bordering Kedron Brook and Kedron Park.
 Originally inhabited by the Aboriginal Enoggera tribe, the site was also owned by Queensland's first Resident Judge, Alfred Lutwyche.
 From the 1880s onward it was used as a racecourse which was later partially owned by businessman John Wren in 1912.

-Kedron was established in 1956; the school derives its name from the Kidron Valley mentioned in the Bible and located in Palestine.
+Kedron was established in 1956; the school derives its name from the Kidron Valley mentioned in the Bible and located in Israel.
 Over the years, enrolment has ranged from 274 students in 1956 to 1700 in 1976.
-Since its inception, almost 20 000 students have attended Kedron.
+Since its inception, almost 20,000 students have attended Kedron.
 A language census conducted in 2003 revealed 38 languages were spoken within the school community.

-On the last week of the third term of the year, Kedron celebrates a week called 'Kedron Week' where everyday, for one week, assemblies and activities are held to celebrate the many different cultures represented in the school.
-The school has highly multi-cultural students from foreign countries greet the school on assembles in their own national language.
-Music, dancing, races, games and stories are usually put to show.

 In 2006, Kedron celebrated their 50th anniversary and in 2016, their 60th.

+Work began on the new performing arts centre in early 2025, which will replace the old front hall.